Cryptography (WS 2022/23)

 Generally, if you tick a task, you must attend the corresponding exercise class on-campus (otherwise, attendance is not required).
 Alternatively, up to 2 times per semester, you may instead hand in your written, well-readable solution (schriftliche Ersatzabgabe) of all tasks you ticked to your tutor in case you cannot attend a class (e.g., due to Corona).
 In this case, your tutor may decide to request a short 10-minute virtual assignment interview via Discord on one of the tasks you ticked.

 Exercise Exams (KU)

 The grades for the KU are based on two exams (and the required 50% tick rate), plus bonus tasks.
 The dates and place are announced on this website.
 All students that participate at least in the first exam will receive a grade (positive or negative).
-There will be a “second-chance” exam at the end of the term.
-For details on the conditions, check the slides of the introductory lecture or ask us.
-COVID-19 rules: KU exams are in presence for all groups.
-In case this is impossible, they move to a virtual mode supervised on Discord or WebEx.
-In case you are unable to join the main exam dates (e.g., sick, quarantine), there is a backup slot in February.
+There is a “second-chance” exam in February where you can re-take a KU exam (e.g., if you missed the main date or it didn’t go so well).

 The lecture (VO) is on campus in HS i1 as long as this is practical, subject to the TU Graz hygiene rules.
 Recordings of all 2020/21 lectures are available for those students who can’t attend in person.
 In case on-campus teaching becomes impractical, we’ll switch to virtual YouTube streaming.

 The written VO exam is on campus.
 As an alternative, oral (virtual or on-campus) exams are possible at any time for those unable to attend the written dates in person.